 Alternatively you can get a Go evaluation pack and discover about Go for yourself, before passing it on to your class.
 There are several beginners Go books available, introductory leaflets, websites and other resources to help you along your way.

 Of course if you can already play, then it may just be extra resources or tips you need, to be able to teach the game successfully.

 This page provides a list of links to pages that will be useful to school teachers and other youth Go organisers.
-For more information about the game itself, click on "About the Game" at the top of the menu on the left, or one of the other menu items.
+For more information about the game itself, click on "What is Go?" at the top of the menu on the left, or one of the other menu items.

-The Youth Committee is all about providing support, encouragement, teaching and events for children who play Go.
-Please direct initial contact through the appropriate BGA officer.
-If in doubt contact the Youth Committee Chairman or the BGA President.
+Our Youth Committee is all about providing support, encouragement, teaching and events for children who play Go.
+Please direct initial contact through the appropriate Association officer.
+If in doubt contact the Youth Committee Chairman or our President.